Chapter 7: Sexual Misconduct and Intimate Partner Violence

-Given the nature of cases involving sexual misconduct and power-based personal violence, a student may request use of a “directive to desist,” also known as a no-contact directive or stay away order.
-For more detailed information about interim measures, please refer to the “Interim Measures, Accommodations, and Sanctions” section above.
-Directives to desist often require that the complainant and respondent have no contact with each other during the course of the investigation and/or thereafter.
-The University may also employ such directives and implement other interim measures on its own initiative, as appropriate.
-Additional information about directives to desist may be found in Chapter 3 of the Student Handbook under the section, “Threat, Harassment, Intimidation: Directives to Desist.”
+Given the nature of cases involving sexual misconduct, a student may request issuance of a no contact order.
+For more detailed information about interim measures, please refer to the “Interim Measures” section above.
+No contact orders often require that the complainant and respondent have no contact with each other during the course of the investigation and/or thereafter, even when there is no finding of a policy violation.
+No contact orders may also be issued and maintained even in cases where an investigation is not undertaken or either party has declined to participate in the University proceeding or the criminal process.
+The University may also employ or continue such orders and implement other interim measures on its own initiative, as appropriate.
+The issuance or continuation of a no contact order is not an accountability proceeding or corrective action for purposes of a student’s record and is not subject to appeal.
+Additional information about no contact orders may be found in Chapter 3 of the Student Handbook under the section, “No Contact Orders,” and questions may be directed to Student Accountability.

-NOTE: Students may also seek orders of protection, restraining orders, or other similar orders issued by a court of law and may be assisted in doing so by representatives from University offices, including, for example, the Project Safe Center, the Office of Housing and Residential Education, and the VUPD Victim Services Coordinator.
+Students may also seek orders of protection, restraining orders, or other similar orders issued by a court of law and may be assisted in doing so by representatives from University offices, including, for example, the Project Safe Center, the Office of Housing and Residential Education, and VUPD.
+If a student obtains an order of protection or similar order issued by a court, the student should share that information with VUPD and the Project Safe Center so the University can assist.